 Digital ad spending predictions have, therefore, fallen from $712.02 billion to $691.7 billion across all forms of media.
-The Out-of-home (OOH) ad sector could suffer the most significant decrease in ad spending should isolations, and social distancing measures increase.
+Most of the reduction in ad spend is attributed to a decrease in advertising in China, the world’s second-largest ad market.

 The virus containment measures have turned customers into home-based methods of entertainment and information access.
 Consumers have turned towards streaming services and mobile gaming.
 This factor should, in practice, turn more advertisers towards digital ad spending.

 The Effect of the Epidemic On Consumer Behavior

 Advertisers should, therefore, strive to come into terms with the effects of the epidemic on consumer behavior.
 Since more than ever before, people are working from home, spending more time online, their exposure to digital ads has increased.
 Consequently, there is also an expansion of ad listings across different online platforms, which could lead to lower cost per thousand impressions (CPM).

 However, there is less willingness to spend as more layoffs escalate, and consumers adopt a “wait and see” approach towards spending.
 Data by Amperity COVID-19 Retail Monitor shows that the overall retail demand in the US is down by 90%.

 While online revenue in most industries has dipped by 74%, some sectors like health & beauty have grown by 19.28%.
 Businesses that deliver food and products to residences have also flourished.